Skip to content

 • their libido;

-• their muscular strength.
+• their muscle strength.

-Menstrual cycle becomes unpredictable
+The menstrual cycle becomes unpredictable

-Pain from head to toe
+Aches and pains, from head to toe

 The urinary and pelvic system on the front line